 What about Salaries?

-The home health aide salary depends on the geographical location and how much experience he or she has.
+The Home Health Aide’s salary depends on the geographical location and how much experience they have.

 - Entry-level with no prior experience – Usually in the bottom 10 percent, $8.00-$10.00 per hour or less than $18,550 annually

-In some states, CNA’s (or Certified Nursing Assistants) are allowed to do things that HHA’s are not.
+In some states, CNAs (or Certified Nursing Assistants) can do things that HHA’s are not.
 These include transferring a patient from the bed to the wheelchair, administering medications, recording changes in the patients’ health conditions, and reporting to physicians.

 In turn, unlike HHA’s, CNA’s don’t usually do the housework, accompany patients on errands or take walks with them.

-A PCA simply does basic homemaking, running errands, bathing, and toileting needs.
-The HHA goes a bit further and is trained to handle preparing specific diets and in some states, can take a patient’s vitals.
-The main difference, however, is that the HHA received formal training and has to pass the Home Health Aides certification exam and have obtained your Home Health Aide Certificate.
+A PCA does essential homemaking, running errands, bathing, and toileting needs.
+The HHA goes a bit further and is trained to handle preparing specific diets and, in some states, can take a patient’s vitals.
+However, the main difference is that the HHA received formal training and has to pass the Home Health Aides certification exam and have obtained your Home Health Aide Certificate.

 Where can I find HHA training?

-Web searches and calling agencies in or near your local area are the two most effective ways that you can find training.
-The home health aide certification cost varies between schools and agencies.
+Web searches and calling agencies in or near your local area are the two most effective ways you can find training.
+The Home Health Aide certification cost varies between schools and agencies.